 Designed with women's specific sizing, the AirContact Lite has a relatively short torso and extra padding in the hip belt.
 The newly designed hip belt is one of our favorite features on this new pack.
 It is sleek and straightforward, while still providing plenty of padding.
-We almost prefer it to the outrageously comfortable belt on the Osprey Aura because the AirContact's belt is more streamlined but still provides plenty of cushion.
+We almost prefer it to the outrageously comfortable belt on the Osprey Aura because the AirContact's belt is more streamlined and doesn't have a forced bend, but still provides plenty of cushion.

 The AirContact Lite weighs in at 4.31 pounds, about the same as the Thule Versant 60.
 But because the AirContact has a simpler design than the Versant, it feels lighter.
-The AirContact's weight is also more functional, much of it is found in the pack's well-padded back panel and suspension system.
-In contrast, the Versant's heft can be attributed to the pack's extra features.
+The AirContact's weight is also more functional, much of it is within the pack's well-padded back panel and suspension system.
+In contrast, the Versant's heft is due to the pack's extra features.

 As a result, the AirContact Lite has a suspension system that can support heavy loads, while the Versant has a more minimal suspension.
 This difference allows the AirContact to carry loads of gear with ease.